pulumi/examples/webserver/README.md

-# Pulumi web server
+# AWS web server example

-Starting point for building the Pulumi web server sample.
+Deploy an EC2 instance using `@pulumi/aws`.
+This example shows how to use multiple infrastructure resources in one program.
+For a detailed walkthrough, see [Programming AWS](https://docs.pulumi.com/quickstart/aws.html) in the Pulumi documentation.